aslamrathore9/leaderboard/README.md

 Explore the leaderboard, scroll through the list, and observe the sticky scrolling behavior.

 Credits
-This project is developed by [Your Name].
+This project is developed by ###Aslam Rathore.
 Contributions are welcome; feel free to submit issues or pull requests.

 License
 This project is licensed under the MIT License.

 Feedback and Support
-If you have any questions or feedback regarding this project, please don't hesitate to reach out by opening an issue on GitHub or contacting us at [your@email.com].
+If you have any questions or feedback regarding this project, please don't hesitate to reach out by opening an issue on GitHub or contacting us at aslamrathore9@gmail.com.

-In this README section, you've provided a brief overview of the project, its key features, how to use it, and information on contributions, licensing, and support.
-Make sure to replace [yourusername], [Your Name], and [your@email.com] with your actual GitHub username, name, and contact information.
-You can also customize and expand the README further as needed to provide more details about your project.

 ![ezgif-2-4f55794ee9](https://github.com/aslamrathore9/leaderboard/assets/63500912/f203d530-5a22-4ac2-9394-10b9ec8116f2)